Azulinho/cryptobot/README.md

 Each coin is defined in the configuration with a set of values for when to buy and sell.
 This allows us to tell the Bot how it handles different coins in regards to their current state.
-For example, a high volatily coin that drops 10% in price is likely to continue dropping further, versus a coin like BTCUSDT that is relatively stable in price.
+For example, a high volatile coin that drops 10% in price is likely to continue dropping further, versus a coin like BTCUSDT that is relatively stable in price.